 Colour Palettes and Brand Identity

-Our last post colour-related looked at what different colours can say about your brand identity.
+Our last post colour-related looked at what different colours can say about your brand.
 Whether you choose an exciting orange or an elegant purple as your main brand colour, it’s unlikely that will be the only colour you use.
 Odds are you’ll need other colours on your website, social media profiles, product/service literature, and elsewhere.
 These other colours should work well alongside your main brand colour, and, when combined, will form a large part of your overall brand identity.
 This combination of colours is called a colour palette.

 There are five commonly used types of colour palette, which we’ll run through over the course of this blog post.
 Having a choice of five palettes to choose from might sound restrictive, but the examples further down this page ought to change your mind.